nabenabe0928/coding_rules/github/README.md

 #   * Can use multiple lines with "-" or "*" for bullet points in body
 # --------------------
 ```
-Note that `#` is comment out, so we do not have to delete everything.
+Note that `#` is comment-out, so we do not have to delete everything.

 To tell Git to use the template file (globally, not just in the current repo),
 use the following command: